drzchang/hxmt/README.md

 which published in its offical website
 <http://www.hxmt.org/index.php/enhome/schedule/75-short-term-schedule>

-It will create a txt file and a csv file of the schedule.

-The scan model will be excluded.
+It will create a txt file and a csv file of the schedule, and the scan model will be excluded.